-The Skinny Guide to Edinburgh: Bars and Pubs
+The Skinny's Guide to Edinburgh's Pubs and Bars

-This article is taken from the 2025 edition of The Skinny Guide to Edinburgh – a 116-page selection of some of our favourite things to do and places to go across the city.
-Pick up a copy at venues across Edinburgh this summer, or read it online via Issuu.
+This article has been updated with copy from the 2026 edition of The Skinny Guide to Edinburgh – pick up a copy at venues across Edinburgh this summer, or read it online via Issuu.

 Athletic Arms